‘Destiny 2’ Free Trial Available For PS4, Xbox One, And PC

 A free trial of Destiny 2 was released Tuesday for the PlayStation 4, Xbox One, and PC just ahead of the Curse of Osiris expansion launch in one week.
-The trial will give players a limited access to the full game but no apparent time limit.
+The trial will give players a limited access to the full game with no apparent time limit.

 The Destiny 2 trial is now available to download from the PlayStation Store, Xbox Store, and Blizzard’s Battle.net desktop app.
 The trial is essentially a full game download with PlayStation 4 owners needing 78 GB free, Xbox One owners 36 GB, and PC gamers 68 GB.